Penyok8/RayTracer/README.md

 # RayTracer
-Ray tracer developed in C, using library minilibx.
+Group project "Ray tracer" developed in C, using library minilibx for 3d objects visualizing.